French Bulldog Puppies For Sale & Adoption

 With an average lifespan of more than 10 years, this breed is pretty average for most dogs.
-It’s unusual for a dog to live less than 7 years or longer than 16 years, so French Bulldogs are truly right in the middle of the average.
+It’s unusual for a dog to live less than 7 years or longer than 16 years.
+So, this means French Bulldogs are truly right in the middle of the average.

 Looking for French Bulldogs available for adoption near you?
 At Puppy Connector, we connect potential buyers like yourself with trustworthy sellers.
 We encourage you to browse our listings on this page to find an absolutely adorable puppy that could become the next addition to your family!

 How Big Does A French Bulldog Get?

 French Bulldog puppies start at approximately 3-5 inches tall when born, and within 9-12 months they grow to 10-15 inches tall as full-grown adult dogs.

 While you might be able to find French Bulldog puppies for sale in the $1,500-$3,000 range, a well-bred and cared for puppy could cost as much as $4,000-$5,000 or more.

 How Much Should I Feed A French Bulldog Puppy?

 2-6 month-old pups should be fed approximately one and a half cups of food 3 times per day, with a little less volume for younger pups and just over a cup and half for 6-month-old pups.
 Please note that the exact volume of food depends on your puppy’s weight and age.
 For a more detailed answer, check out this handy chart.